Modern postscript: Please thank my 2006 Sony Clie for these crappy photos! I loved that thing. Maybe as much as I love my iPhone.

 Here is the bank of capsule toy machines in Singapore, with a child pretending to fight a cutout robot.
 They are the sophisticated, collectible cousins of the machines that sell useless crap in American supermarkets.
-The uselessness of the toys is not different, nor their inevitable fate as something unpleasant to step on in the dark, but the marketing and interest is much different.
+The uselessness of the toys is not different, nor their inevitable fate as something unpleasant to step on in the dark.
 There are some “rare” toys that are more desirable, and entire sets can be bought at stores at huge markups, just to keep from having to pump dollar coins into the machines.
 There is a large box next to the arcade of toy machines to collect empty capsules for reuse.
 Here are some of the most special displays.

 Sure, every kid wants a trinket of Dig Dug, a game from when his parents were in elementary school.